tekk/yaesu_ft2d_ft3d_ft5d_config_converter/README.md

 ### Step 4: Convert & Download
 - Click the **"CONVERT!"** button to process your file
-- The converted CSV will automatically download
+- The converted CSV will be automatically downloaded
 - Import the new file into your destination transceiver's programming software
+- Profit!

 ## 🔧 Technical Specifications